 What's the difference?
 Are they the same?

 Coffee pods and coffee capsules are both designed for single serve espresso.
-However coffee pods do not look like coffee capsules, instead they look more like a tea bag.
-A round and very puffy tea bag filled with coffee grinds.
-They actually work the same way as a tea bag in that they relay on a slow and low pressure in order to extract the flavour from the coffee grinds.
+However coffee pods do not look like coffee capsules; instead they look more like a tea bag.
+They actually work the same way as a tea bag in that they rely on a slow and low pressure in order to extract the flavour from the coffee grinds.

 Tuatahi Coffee Capsules are compatible with Nespresso® coffee machines.
 Nespresso® is a registered trademark of Societe des Products Nestle S.A. and is not in any way affiliated with Tuatahi Coffee Capsules.